Join the 7/21 live chat & demo: How to turn KYB & KYC into your competitive advantage

 What’s the difference between KYC and CDD?

-CDD stands for customer due diligence, which refers to the processes that a business uses to assess customer risk.
+Customer due diligence (CDD) refers to the processes that a business uses to assess customer risk.
 This is achieved by:

 • Verifying the identity of customers or users